 While some medications exist for treating such conditions, brainwave or biofeedback treatments are less volatile and produce healthy habits.
 Therefore, for people living with long-term insomnia with no apparent precipitating stressors, neurofeedback training can be an effective treatment to reduce the effects of insomnia and hopefully increase the patient’s quality and amount of sleep.

-Considering Environmental Factors.
+Considering Environmental Factors

 The goal is to help the patient design a sleep environment that is calming, balanced, and without unnecessary distraction.
 Once a plan is in place, the therapist will begin educating the patient on neurofeedback training and how it is implemented, practiced, and mastered for self-regulation.

-Initial Neurofeedback Session.
+Initial Neurofeedback Session

-During the initial session, the therapist informs the patient about the procedure, explaining the concept of electrical brain activity, and determining appropriate Theta brainwaves to induce a relaxed state, activating sleep.
+During the initial session, the therapist informs the patient about the procedure, explaining the concept of electrical brain activity, and determines appropriate Theta brainwaves to induce a relaxed state, activating sleep.
 Once the patient has received a general overview of the process and understands the fundamentals of the different brain waves and brain activity, the therapist will discuss the EEG and other necessary tools.

 To effectively measure the brainwaves of the patient, a therapist will use an EEG machine.
 This machine measures the appropriate brainwave activity through the use of multiple electrodes or sensors.

 These sensors can are:

 - Reference sensors